 This error indicates that the design on the programmable chip is NOT the instrumented version of the design.
 Verify that the bit file you are programming is actually created from the instrumented sources and that the debug logic (IICE) has not been removed during implementation.
-Verification can often be done by searching the intermediate place and route files (for example, a Xilinx NCD file) for the word "identify." " ERROR: Instrumented design on FPGA differs from design loaded into Identify Debugger.
+Verification can often be done by searching the intermediate place and route files for the word "identify." " ERROR: Instrumented design on FPGA differs from design loaded into Identify Debugger.